aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheAutoSimpleReadWriteSplittingPlugin.md

 | `srwConnectRetryIntervalMs` | 3.0.0 | Integer | No | Time delay in milliseconds between connection retries. | `1000` |
 | `cachedReaderKeepAliveTimeoutMs` | 3.0.0 | Integer | No | Timeout for the cached reader connection. `0` reuses the same cached reader for the lifetime of the `Connection`. | `0` |

-It also accepts the family-wide `queryLevelLoadBalancing`, `loadBalancingIncludeWriter`, and `allowStatementRecreationOnConnectionSwitch` parameters — see [Query-level load balancing](./UsingTheReadWriteSplittingPlugin.md#query-level-load-balancing).
+It also accepts the family-wide `queryLevelLoadBalancing` and `allowStatementRecreationOnConnectionSwitch` parameters — see [Query-level load balancing](./UsingTheReadWriteSplittingPlugin.md#query-level-load-balancing).
 Because each read statement is a routing point, query-level load balancing rotates reads per query.

+On this axis, rotation means opening a fresh connection to `srwReadEndpoint` for each read, since that endpoint is the only reader target the plugin knows about.
+Whether consecutive reads actually land on different instances therefore depends on what is behind that endpoint: an Aurora reader endpoint (`<cluster>.cluster-ro-<XYZ>.<region>.rds.amazonaws.com`) resolves to a different reader per lookup and does distribute, while a single-instance endpoint sends every read to the same host.

+> [!NOTE]\
+> `loadBalancingIncludeWriter` has **no effect** on the `srw` axis.
+It is honoured only by the topology-based read/write splitting plugins, which choose among the hosts they discover from cluster topology.
+This axis routes purely by the configured `srwWriteEndpoint` and `srwReadEndpoint`, so there is no host list to widen.
+To include the writer in read load balancing, use [`autoReadWriteSplitting`](./UsingTheAutoReadWriteSplittingPlugin.md) instead.

 Like the other SQL-routing plugins, it accepts `assumeWriteTransaction` (default `false`) to route a transaction that was not declared read-only to the writer, including its leading reads.
 Recommended for Spring/JPA applications; see [Transactions and autocommit](./UsingTheAutoReadWriteSplittingPlugin.md#transactions-and-autocommit) for the rationale and the recommended `setReadOnly`/`setAutoCommit` sequence.